wpgosocial/reading-app/README.md

 # Getting Started with The Reading App

-This project is a <strong>Wep App</strong> created with the aims to help children or anyone that are new to reading.
+This project is a <strong>Wep App</strong> created with the aim to help children or anyone that are new to reading.
 It is based on the Distar method of teaching.

 ## Available Scripts